 As can be seen below one of the images from the dress rehearsal was featured alongside a write up for the play by The Guardian.
 Our client Box of Tricks Theatre was really happy with not only the end results but also the under 12 hour turnaround time.

-If you are in need of stage photography, behind the scenes photography or a film production stills for projects of any size, get in touch today.
+If you are in need of rehearsal photography, behind the scenes photography or a film production stills for projects of any size, get in touch today.